-Since 2009 our mean gender pay gap has reduced from 10.4%.
+At Bolton the mean gender pay gap has reduced from 10.4% in 2009 to 6 % in 2017.
 This can be attributed to the implementation of the Pay and Grading Review and Living Wage Supplement but also our flexible working policies, which help support many staff work flexibly to balance their home and caring responsibilities.
 These provisions include part time and term time working, flexi time, condensed hours, home working, holiday purchase scheme and shared parental leave.
-Furthermore, this is supported by the figure that around 60% of our senior managers are women.
+Furthermore, this is supported by the figure that over 60% of our senior managers are women.

 The council is fully committed to paying the highest possible rate for our lowest earners.
-Over the last few years a series of improvements to the pay structure have been made including the introduction of a Living Wage Supplement in 2016.
-This took the council's lowest hourly rate to £8.45 in 2018 which was the amount set by the Living Wage Foundation.
-The majority of workers on these rates are women and this has helped to reduce the (mean) GPG.
+Over the last 5 years a series of improvements to the pay structure have been made including the introduction of a Living Wage Supplement in 2016.
+This has now taken the council's lowest hourly rate to £8.45 which is the amount set by the Living Wage Foundation.
+As the majority of workers on these rates are women and this has helped to reduce the (mean) GPG.

-Our average hourly rate across the council is £12.96 which is far higher than the minimum and living wage levels.
+Our average hourly rate across the council is £12.76 which is far higher than the minimum and living wage levels.